 Why We Love National Singles Day

 On every other day of the year, America revolves around couples.
 Valentine's Day.
 Wedding season.
 Halloween.
 Baby showers, bridal showers, children's birthdays.
-Gross!
-Not to mention the constant pressure from your friends and family to partner up ASAP, as if the perfect human could be ordered on Amazon Prime Now and delivered to your door in 30 minutes.
-But not on National Singles Day — it's all about you, you, you, you, you, you, you.
+Not to mention the constant pressure from your friends and family to partner up ASAP, as if the perfect human could be ordered and delivered to your door in 30 minutes.
+But not on National Singles Day — it's all about you and that's perfectly okay.

 Singles are gaining ground

 With so many single Americans, either by choice or as the result of divorce or the death of a spouse; businesses are seeing this as an opportunity.
 Singles can check to see if certain cruise lines have solo cabins without paying a supplemental fee.
 Even if a single person eats out, there's no shame in that game anymore with restaurants sensitive to seating singles with everyone else (unlike back in the day when a single patron might be seated near the kitchen.)
 Our advice?
 Experience single life to the max!

 It's possible to be a single parent by choice